dmd-program/dmd-100/lessons/co-generative_design/pathway.md

 ## Part 2 - Deploy

-1. Your manifesto
+1. Mission statement
 2. Your Code of Conduct
 3. Mapping your path
  - Timeline of events
  - Expected results
 4. Accountability
   - What or who will hold you accountable?
+Will you include a reward or disciplinary system?